 In the second example, applicant B also has two part-time jobs.
 The first job pays $1,200 per month, while the second pays $800 per for month for a total monthly income of $2,000.

 In this situation, if the lender's minimum monthly income requirement is $1,500, applicant A's income would qualify, while the income for applicant B would not.
-Even though both applicant's total income is the same, only applicant A's income would qualify since the income from A's highest-paying part-time job meets or exceeds the lender's requirements.
+Even though both applicant's total income is the same, only applicant A's income would qualify since the income from A's highest-paying part-time job meets or exceeds the lender's requirement.
 If you're still confused, be sure to check our car loan qualification calculator.

 The Bottom Line

 Most subprime lenders will consider income from a part-time job, as long as it meets their minimum income requirement.
 However, borrowers with poor credit should keep in mind that no matter how many part-time jobs they have, the qualifying income must come from just one of those jobs.

 This doesn't mean that second job serves no purpose when applying for an auto loan, however.
 That extra income can be key when it comes to meeting the debt to income ratio requirement of your auto loan.